Micemade/micemade-so-widgets/readme.txt

 Please make sure the SiteOrigin Widgets Bundle plugin is installed/activated and enable the widgets from Plugins &gt; SiteOrigin Widgets in WordPress admin.

-= My portfolio does not show any items. =

-Pls install and activate the <a href="https://wordpress.org/plugins/portfolio-post-type/" title="Portfolio Post Type">Portfolio Post Type plugin</a> to enable custom post type Portfolio.

 == Screenshots ==
 1. Enable widgets in Plugins > SiteOrigin Widgets > Disabled tab.